Purpose, Progress, Principles: What Europe’s Top Employers Get Right

 🌱 Theme 1: Green Growth & Clean Tech Leadership

-Across all four countries, companies that made bold, tangible commitments to the green transition saw higher appeal among potential employees.
+Across all four countries, organizations that made bold, tangible commitments to the green transition saw higher appeal among potential employees and jobseekers alike.

 • Air Liquide (France) rose 20 points to 45%, potentially backed by a 110 million EU grant for its ammonia-to-hydrogen project in Antwerp-Bruges, the launch of a new ammonia-to-hydrogen conversion plant, and expansion of hydrogen refueling corridors along the Seine Axis.